 The first proper village on the river is the lovely Aston Keynes.
 And to me the Thames really does look like a proper ‘baby Thames’.
 Aston Keynes is home to four ‘prayer stones’, and if I remember correctly nobody knows how or when they came about.
 I imagine they’re not used so much these days.The next mile is the most boring along the whole river.
-It’s through a load of old flooding gravel pits, and the track is winding and heavily planted on both sides with birch trees, so that you can’t see anything at all on either side and feels very claustrophobic.
+It’s through a load of old flooded gravel pits, and the track is winding and heavily planted on both sides with birch trees, so that you can’t see anything at all on either side and feels very claustrophobic.
 And when there’s is a gap through the trees you still can’t see anything because there’s nothing to see, other than the odd glimpse of Manorbrook Lake.
-Luckily to break the monotony a young bullock was in the track in front of me, and had no option but to keep nervously trotting off 20 yards at a time as I approached him – there was no other way for either of us to go!
+Luckily to break the monotony a young bullock was in the track in front of me, and had no option but to keep nervously trotting off 20 yards at a time, then stopping and peering back at me as I approached him – there was no other way for either of us to go!
 I can’t remember what happened to him.
 He wasn’t with me when I got to Cricklade.

 I was coming towards the end of my first day and looking forward to refreshments in Castle Eaton – the red OS tankard symbol had kept me going so far!
 But then I suffered what you could call ‘bovinus interruptus’.

 Walking through a field approaching Castle Eaton Bridge, and just a few hundred yards from the pub, I noticed at the other end of the field a lot of cows – as you’d expect in a field.
-Although I live in London I’m a bit of country boy at heart and am very familiar with fields full of beasts so thought nothing of it.
+Although I live in London I’m a bit of country boy at heart and quite familiar with fields full of beasts so thought nothing of it.
 But as I walked towards them they started walking towards me.
 How odd I thought and as I stopped to ponder they stopped, perhaps to ponder too.
 I started walking again and they started walking again.
 I wasn’t hugely worried at this point but didn’t want the inconvenience of walking through a considerable herd of cows so I swung to my right away from the river to skirt round them.
 But blow me – they changed tack too and again started walking towards me.
 What the devil are they up to I wondered as they got closer.
 Again I changed direction and headed to my left back towards the river – and so did they.
 By now we were getting very close to each other and I must admit I was getting a little worried, there were a lot of them – between 50 and 100 I’d wager.
 At the edge of river I saw what looked like an electric fence.
 Hoorah – a refuge behind voltage!
 I got to it just before the cows, who were getting excited now and some had been trying to mount others, leading me to surmise that it was a mixed gender crowd.
 Perhaps word had got back about me unintentionally chasing the wee bullock a few miles earlier?
 Anyways, if you could have seen my face you also would have seen it drop as I approached the supposed-electric fence only to realise it was in fact merely a length of string!
 I hopped over it anyways and clambered several feet down the bank, so that now I was penned in by the river on one side and dozens of interested cows peering down at me from the top.
 I wonder if they thought the ‘string’ was electric too?
 Or maybe they just couldn’t be bothered to climb down the muddy bank to get me, or perhaps they just meant me no harm at all?
 Anyways, as far as I was concerned I was in a pickle.
 Thick nettles and brambles blocked my way along the river, and I even thought about wading across, but had no towel.
-In my delirium a tree branch across the river the width of my wrist even looked a tempting escape plan for a brief moment.
+A branch across the river the width of my wrist even looked a tempting escape plan for a brief moment.
 Not even one day of my first – the by far the least challenging of LDWs – completed and was I to meet my end?
 (Or be stuck on a muddy river bank all night?!)

 So.
-I went back along the river as far I could I clambered up the bank, my plan was to walk back away from the cattle the way I came to the previous field and then work something out.
+I went back along the river as far I could and I clambered up the bank.
+My plan was to walk back away from the cattle the way I came to the previous field and then work something out.
 I got up past the string back in to the field proper and started walking.
 True to form they all started following me, but only at a walking pace and thankfully my walking pace was slightly faster so I slowly pulled away.
-But it was a long way to the edge of the field so swung now to my left and headed over to the adjacent field.
+But it was a long way to the edge of the previous field so swung now to my left and headed over to the adjacent field.
 And they changed their course too.
 As I got nearer to the next field I could see that there was a real electric fence now, and a sparse hedgerow.
-I quickened my step, and using my map lowered the wire and clambered through the hedgerow into a narrow strip of grass alongside a willow plantation.
+I quickened my step, and using my map as an insulator lowered the wire and clambered through the hedgerow into a narrow strip of grass alongside a willow plantation.
 The very second I did that they went absolutely berserk, literally stampeding towards the hedge.
 The snorts and thundering hooves were a little worrying.
 They could have easily crashed through the hedgerow if they wanted, and I was ready to leg it flailing into the willow.
 Thankfully when they got to the hedgerow they stopped – perhaps wary of the real electric fence?
 Or just obedient to borders?